fuinorg/dev-setup-wizard/README.md

 * **set-personal-data**: Sets the developer's personal data like name and email address.
 * **set-hostname**: Sets a new hostname for the virtual machine (VM).
 * **create-git-config**: Creates and populates the "~/.gitconfig" file.
-* **setup-git-ssh**: Generates a new key pair and adds it to the "~/.ssh/config" file.
-The public key is also submitted to the git provider (Bitbucket, Github) using a REST API.
+* **generate-ssh-key**: Generates a new key pair and adds it to the "~/.ssh/config" file.
+* **display-ssh-key**: Displays a newly generated SSH public key.
 * **git-clone**: Clones one or more git repositories.
-Requires that a valid SSH key is installed (See "setup-git-ssh" task).
+Requires that a valid SSH key is created and added to your git repository (See "generate-ssh-key" task).
 * **create-maven-settings**: Creates a ".m2/settings.xml" file with credentials for private repositories.

 More tasks are [planned](https://github.com/fuinorg/devsupwiz-tasks/issues)...